3DO: Reception

 Reviewing the 3DO, GamePro gave it a "thumbs sideways".
 They commented that "The 3DO is the first CD-ROM system to make a real jump forward in graphics, sound, and game design."
 However, they questioned whether it would soon be rendered obsolete by the upcoming Jaguar CD and "Project Reality" (later released as the Nintendo 64) and felt there were not yet enough games to justify a purchase, recommending that gamers wait several months to see if the system would get a worthwhile library of games.
 The 3DO was awarded Worst Console Launch of 1993 by Electronic Gaming Monthly.
 In a special Game Machine Cross Review in May 1995, Famicom Tsūshin would score the 3DO Real console a 26 out of 40.
 Next Generation reviewed the 3DO in late 1995.
-They noted that due chiefly to its early launch, it had a larger installed base and more high quality games than the newly launched Sega Saturn and Sony PlayStation, making it a viable alternative to those systems.
+They noted that due chiefly to its early launch, it had a larger installed base and more high quality games than the newly launched Saturn and PlayStation, making it a viable alternative to those systems.
 However, they debated whether it could remain a serious contender in the long run, in light of the successor M2's imminent release and the Saturn and PlayStation's superior hardware.
 They deemed the 3DO hardware overhyped but still very good for its time, especially praising the DMA engine.
 They gave it 2 out of 5 stars, concluding that it "has settled out as a solid system with some good titles in its library and more on the way.
 The question that must be answered though is this: Is having a 'good system' enough?"